abpframework/abp-samples/OutputCachingMiddleware/readme.md

 ## Some default policies
 * HTTP 200 responses (the successful responses) are cached and the others aren`t.
-* HTTP GET or HEAD requests are cached the other HTTP methods aren`t.
+* HTTP GET or HEAD requests are cached and the other HTTP methods aren`t.
 * Responses that set cookies aren`t cached.
 * Responses to authenticated requests aren`t cached.